GBond/nginx-ingress-openshift-lab/docs/source/lab01.rst

     - NGINX Ingress Controller deployment
     - NGINX Ingress Controller service

+A Kubernetes Operator is a method of packaging, deploying and managing a Kubernetes-native application.
+The NGINX Ingress Operator for OpenShift is a supported and certified mechanism for deploying NGINX Plus Ingress Controller for Kubernetes alongside the default router in an OpenShift environment, with point-and-click installation and automatic upgrades.

 Validate the NGINX Ingress Controller
 ##########################################
-The NGINX Ingress Operator for OpenShift is a supported and certified mechanism for deploying NGINX Plus Ingress Controller for Kubernetes alongside the default router in an OpenShift environment, with point-and-click installation and automatic upgrades.

 In this Lab, we already installed the NGINX Ingress Operator from the OpenShift console.